List of highest-grossing animated films of the 2010s

 The following are lists of the highest-grossing animated feature films first released in the 2010s.

 Highest-grossing animated films of the 2010s

-Figures are given in U.S. dollars (USD).
+Figures are given in US dollars.
 DreamWorks Animation is the most represented studio with 12 films on the list, while Pixar has the highest total of any animation studio in this decade, and is the most represented studio with four films in the Top 10.
 Distributors listed are for the original theatrical release.